5 recommended OTC drugs

 • Tests: TSH, ferritin, iron, vitamin D, B12, complete blood count.

-• Dermatology consultation with dermatoscope.
+• Dermatology consultation with a dermatoscope.

 • Skin biopsy in unclear cases.

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace medical or pharmacist advice.
-For diagnosis and treatment consult a healthcare professional.
+Medical disclaimer: the information in this guide is for informational purposes and does not replace the advice of a doctor or pharmacist.
+For diagnosis and treatment, consult a healthcare professional.

-24/7 pharmacies for hair loss
+Medicines used for hair loss

 Search the pharmacy

-Medicine categories for hair loss
+Medicines for hair loss

 Step by step